-As Udemy writes, there are a lot of reasons to learn to tie knots.
-There are the practical purposes (like when you want to hang a swing).
-There are the artistic purposes, like if your kids want to make their own jewelry.
-For sports you often need to know how to tie knots.
+There are a lot of reasons to learn to tie knots.
+There are practical purposes (like when you want to hang a swing).
+There are artistic purposes, like if your kids want to make their own jewelry.
+For sports, you often need to know how to tie knots.

 And knot tying is also a great way to teach agility – physical and mental.

 There are a lot of great knots to learn.
 At the very least, kids should know to tie the bowline since it is the “king of all knots.”

 I’m excited that some city schools are starting to add gardening classes to the curriculum.

 So, hopefully, this one will be an easy survival skill to check off.
 However, I think most kids will need a lot more work on this aspect before they produce their own food!